-At the end of the current fiscal year, the Authority had general obligation bonds outstanding of \$3,215,000.
+At the end of the current fiscal year, the Authority had general obligation bonds outstanding of \$5,205,000.
 General obligation bonds were issued to provide funds for the construction and acquisition of major capital assets.
-The debt was refunded in the current year as shown below.
+The Authority issued the 2022 limited tax bonds in the current year.
 All debt is related to infrastructure or other capital assets for which the Authority does not hold legal ownership.
 While the Authority may be obligated to repay the debt issued to finance the related projects, such capital assets become the property of the City when they are placed into service and, accordingly, are reported in the City's capital assets.
-These bonds are outstanding with varying amounts of principal maturing until 2030.
+These bonds are outstanding with varying amounts of principal maturing until 2037.

+2023 2022

-2022 2021 General obligation bonds 2009 Limited tax bonds \$ Ś 1,920,000 2010 Limited tax bonds 2010 Limited tax bonds (hangar) 2021 Refunding limited tax bonds 2022 Refunding limited tax bonds (hangar) Ţ 1,765,000 1,450,000 Ą 1,560,000 Total \$ 3,215,000 \$ 3,480,000
+General obligation bonds 2021 Refunding limited tax bonds 2022 Refunding limited tax bonds (hangar) 2022 limited tax bonds (hangar) \$ 1,525,000 1,280,000 2,400,000 \$ 1,765,000 1,450,000

+Total \$ 5,205,000 \$ 3,215,000

-The Authority's total bonded debt decreased by \$265,000 during the current fiscal year as a result of the debt being refunded and scheduled debt payments.
+The Authority's total bonded debt increased by \$1,990,000 during the current fiscal year as a result of the issuance of the 2022 limited tax bonds and scheduled debt payments.
+Additional information on the Authority's long-term debt can be found in Note 7 to the financial statements.